 As of 6/23/2020 writing of this clarification, while the FMCSA has renewed its waiver, I have not seen any action by the CA DMV or by Gavin Newsom to match this action.
 Keep your eyes out for new executive orders, but this office is available to perform medical exams.

-Attention Commercial Drivers: COVID-19 RESPONSE triggers waiver from FMCSA
+Attention Commercial Drivers: Regarding FMCSA COVID-19 RESPONSE Waivers

 COMPLETE EXAM w/ CERTIFICATE - $80